nordnet/cordova-hot-code-push-local-dev-addon/README.md

 # Cordova Hot Code Push Local Development Add-on

-Cordova plugin that adds local development feature to the [Hot Code Push plugin](https://github.com/nordnet/cordova-hot-code-push).
+This plugin adds local development feature to the [Hot Code Push plugin](https://github.com/nordnet/cordova-hot-code-push).
 With it you can develop your app and see the result immediately on the device.
 No need to restart it on every change you make in your web files: all the updates are uploaded automatically.

 ## Supported platforms
 - Android 4.0.0 or above.